dwayne/xo-haskell/README.md

 The library consists of 5 modules:

-1. [XO.Mark](src/XO/Mark.hs) contains the x's and o's a player uses to mark an available space.
+1. [XO.Mark](src/XO/Mark.hs) contains the X's and O's a player uses to mark an available tile.
-2. [XO.Grid](src/XO/Grid.hs) provides a 3x3 grid that can contain either spaces or marks.
+2. [XO.Grid](src/XO/Grid.hs) provides a 3x3 grid that can contain either marked or unmarked tiles.
 3. [XO.Game](src/XO/Game.hs) exposes an API that is used to enforce the game logic for Tic-tac-toe.
 4. [XO.AI](src/XO/AI.hs) implements a minimax algorithm to determine the best